wangonya/wangonya.com/content/blog/js-sort-1.md

 console.log(sorted);
 ```

 Thats it!
-And, incase you\'re wondering, I used
+And, incase you're wondering, I used
 [this](https://visualgo.net/en/sorting) site to make the visuals.

-In the next part, I\'ll be going through:
+In the next part, I'll be going through:

 - Quick sort
 - Heap sort